microsoft/vscode-go/Readme.md

 ### _Optional_: Debugging

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/wiki/Building) for full details.
-This is not support right now on Windows, and on OS X it requires creatinga  self-signed cert to sign the `dlv` binary with.
+This is not yet supported on Windows, and on OS X it requires creating a self-signed cert to sign the `dlv` binary.

 Once this is installed, go to the Code debug viewlet and select the configuration gear, placing the following in your launch.json: